elasmojs/rooster/README.md

 <img src="./webroot/rooster.png" href="http://icons8.com/" alt="Rooster Personal Web Server" width="128"/>

 # Rooster
-A personal web server with Rust.
+A tiny footprint application server with Rust.
 This is an experimental project created as an attempt to scratch a personal itch but with growing ambitions.
 It is currently a single executable of about ~3 MB in size.

+# Announcements
+## Aug 2020
+- Script Support
+  - Rooster now has JS server script support
+  - It can load and serve script files including external libraries such as Moment JS, Math JS and more.
+  - Examples can be found in the test repository [here](https://github.com/elasmojs/rooster-test)

 ## Downloads
 [Windows 32 bit](./dist/rooster-win32.exe)